Short URL for this page:

 For the rest, I think that it has been reduced by the precision of mathematics to the clear and certain formula that night is the shadow of earth174 and the eclipse of the sun is the shadow of the moon175 whenever the visual ray encounters it.
 The fact is that in setting the sun is screened from our vision by the earth and in eclipse by the moon; both are cases of occultation, but the vespertine is occultation by the earth and the ecliptic by the moon with her shadow p121 intercepting the visual ray.176 What follows from this is easy to perceive.
 If the effect is similar, the agents are similar, for it must be the same agents that cause the same things to happen to the same subject.
 Nor should we marvel if the darkness of eclipses is not so deep or so oppressive of the air as night is.
 The reason is that the body which produces night and that which produces the eclipse while the same in substance are not equal in size.
 In fact the Egyptians, I think, say that the moon is one seventy-second part (of the earth),177 and Anaxagoras that it is the size of the Peloponnesus;178 and Aristarchus demonstrates that the ratio of the earth's diameter to the diameter of the moon is smaller than 60 to 19 and greater than 108 to 43.179 Consequently the earth because of its size removes the sun from sight entirely, for the obstruction is large and its duration is that of the night. even if the moon, however, does sometimes cover the sun entirely, the eclipse does not have duration or extension; but a kind of light is visible about the rim which keeps the shadow from being profound and absolute.180 The ancient Aristotle gives this as a reason besides some others why the moon p123 is observed in eclipse more frequently than the sun, saying that the sun is eclipse by interposition of the moon but the moon by that of the earth, which is much larger.181 Posidonius gave this definition: 'The following condition is an eclipse of the sun, conjunction of the moon's shadow with whatever parts of the earth it may obscure, for there is an eclipse only for those whose visual ray the shadow of the moon intercepts and screens from the sun';182 — since he concedes then that a shadow of the moon falls upon us, he has left himself nothing to say that I can see.
 Of a star there can be no shadow, for shadow means the unlighted and light does not produce shadow but naturally destroys it.183

 20 1 Well now," he said, "which of the proofs came for this?"
 And I replied, "That the moon is subject to the same eclipse."
 "Thank you," he said, "for reminding me; but now shall I assume that you have been persuaded and do hold the moon to be eclipsed by being caught in the shadow and so p125 turn straightway to my argument,184 or do you prefer that I give you a lecture and demonstration in which each of the arguments is enumerated?"
 "By heaven," said Theon, "do give these gentlemen a lecture.
 As for me, I want some persuasion as well, since I have only heard it put this way: when the three body, earth and sun and moon, get into a straight line, eclipses take place because the earth deprives the moon or the moon, on the other hand, deprives the earth of the sun, the sun being eclipsed when the moon and the moon when the earth takes the middle position of the three, the former of which cases occurs at conjunction and the latter at the middle of the month."185 Whereupon Lucius said, "Those soldier roughly the main points, though, of what is said on the subject.
 Add thereto first, if you will, the argument from the shape of the shadow.
 It is a cone, as is natural when a large fire or light that is spherical circumfuses a smaller but spherical mass.186 This is the reason why in eclipses of the moon the darkened parts are outlined against the bright in segments that are curved,187 for whenever two round bodies come into contact the lines by which either intersects the other turn out to be circular since they have everywhere a uniform tendency.188 Secondly, p127 I think that you are aware that of the moon the eastward parts are first eclipsed and of the sun the westward parts and that, while the shadow of the earth moves from east to west, the sun and the moon move contrariwise towards the east.189 This is made visible to sense-perception by the phenomena and needs no very lengthy explanations to be understood, and these Philadelphia confirm the cause of the eclipse.
 Since the sun is eclipsed by being overtaken and the moon by encountering that which produces the eclipse, it is reasonable or rather it is necessary that the sun be caught first from behead and the moon from the front, for the obstruction begins from that point which the intercepting body first assails.
 The sun is assailed from the west by the moon that is striving after him, and she is assailed from the east by the earth's shadow that is sweeping down as it were in the opposite direction.
 Thirdly, moreover, consider the matter of the duration and the magnitude of lunar eclipses.
-If the moon is eclipsed when she is high and far from the earth, she is concealed for a little time; but, if the survey thing happens to her when she is low and near the earth, se is strongly curbed and is slow to get out of the shadow, although when she is low her exertions of motion are greatest and when she is high they are least.
+If the moon is eclipsed when she is high and far from the earth, she is concealed for a little time; but, if this very thing happens to her when she is low and near the earth, she is strongly curbed and is slow to get out of the shadow, although when she is low her exertions of motion are greatest and when she is high they are least.
 The reason for the difference lies in the shadow, which being broadest at the base, as cones are, and gradually contracting terminates at the vertex in a sharp and fine tip.
 Consequently the moon, if she has met the shadow when p129 she is low, is involved by it in its largest circles190 and traverses its deep and darkest part; but above as it were in shallow water by reason of the fineness of the shadow she is just grazed and quickly gets clean away.191 I pass over all that was said besides with particular reference to the phases and variations,192 for these too, in so far as is possible,193 admit the cause alleged; and instead I revert to the argument before us194 which has its basis in the evidence of the senses.
 We see that from a shadowy place fire glows and shines forth more intensely,195 whether because the dark air being dense does not admit its effluences and diffusions but confines and concentrates the substance in a single place or because this is an affection of our senses that as hot things appear to be hotter in comparison p131 with cold and pleasures more intense in comparison with pains so bright things appear conspicuous when compared with dark, their appearance being intensified by contrast to the different impressions.196 DThe former explanation seems to be the more plausible, for in sunlight fire of every kind not only loses its brilliance but by giving way becomes ineffective and less keen, the reason being that the heat of the sun disperses and dissipates its potency.197 If, then, as the Stoics themselves assert,198 the moon, being a rather turbid star, has a faint and feeble fire of her own, she ought to have none of the things happen to her that now obviously do but the very opposite; she ought to be revealed when she is hidden and hidden whenever she is now revealed, Ethat is hidden all the rest of the time when she is bedimmed by the circumambient ether199 but shining forth and becoming brilliantly clear at intervals of six months or again at intervals of five when she sinks under the shadow of the earth, since of 465 ecliptic full moons 404 occur in cycles of six months and the rest in cycles of five months.200 It ought to have been at such intervals of time then that the moon is revealed resplendent in the shadow, whereas in the shadow she is eclipsed and loses her light but regains p133 it again as soon as she escapes the shadow201 and is revealed often even by day, which implies that she is anything but a fiery and star-like body."

 21 1 When Lucius said this, almost while he was speaking Pharnaces and Apollonides sprang forth together.
 Then, Apollonides having yielded, Pharnaces said that this very point above all proves the moon to be a star or fire, since she is not entirely invisible in her eclipses but displays a colour smouldering and grim which is peculiar to her.202 Apollonides raised an objection concerning the "shadow" on the ground that the scientists always give this name to the region that is without light and the heaven does not admit shadow.203 "This," I said, "is the objection of one who speaks captiously to the name rather than like a natural scientist and mathematician to the fact.
 If one refuses to call the region screened by the earth 'shadow' and insists upon calling it 'lightless space,' nevertheless when the moon gets into it she must be obscured since she is deprived of the solar light.
 Speaking generally too, it is silly," I said, "to deny that the shadow of the earth reaches p135 that point from which on its part the shadow of the moon by impinging upon the sight and extending to the earth produces an eclipse of the sun.
 Now I shall turn to you, Pharnaces.
 That smouldering and glowing colour of the moon which you say is peculiar to her is characteristic of a body that is compact and a solid, for no remnant or trace of flame will remain in tenuous things nor is incandescence possible unless there is a hard body that has been ignited through and through and sustains the ignition.204 So Homer too has somewhere said: